gicentre/litvis/documents/tutorials/geoTutorials/geoFormats.md

 Notice that not only is the `geoshape` a more concise specification than the region boundary as a `line`, but also the bounding lines themselves are not straight, more accurately reflecting the projection from the sphere onto the plane.

 As we shall see, larger geo data are more efficiently stored not as geoJSON, but as [topoJson](https://github.com/topojson/topojson/wiki) files.
-These store the same geometric information as their geoJSON counterparts but addtionally represent the _topology_ of the features.
+These store the same geometric information as their geoJSON counterparts but additionally represent the _topology_ of the features.
 Here is the equivalent topoJSON file representing the geoJSON above:

 ```Javascript